openethereum/openethereum.github.io/Parity-Signer-Mobile-App-MyCrypto-tutorial.md

 ## 1. Get Parity Signer Mobile App

+### Device security
+Parity Signer Mobile App is built to be used offline.
+The mobile device used to run the App will hold important information that needs to be kept securely stored.
+It is therefore advised to:
+- Get a separate mobile device.
+- Make a factory reset.
+- Enable full-disk encryption on the device, with a reasonable password (might not be on by default, for example for older Android devices).
+- Do not use any kind of biometrics such as fingerprint or face recognition for device decryption/unlocking, as those may be less secure than regular passwords.
+- Once the App has been installed, enable airplane mode and make sure to switch off Wifi, Bluetooth or any connection ability of the device.
+- Only charge the phone on a power outlet that is never connected to the internet.
+Only charge the phone with the manufacturer's charging adapter.
+Do not charge the phone on public USB chargers.

+Please find [here](Parity-Signer-Mobile-App) more info about the Parity Signer application.

+### Install Parity Signer Mobile App

-Get a Smartphone and install the Parity Signer Mobile App making sure that it originated from **Parity Technologies**
+Install the Parity Signer Mobile App making sure that it originated from **Parity Technologies**
 - [Android](https://play.google.com/store/apps/details?id=com.nativesigner)
 - [iOs](https://itunes.apple.com/us/app/parity-signer/id1218174838)